mehulagg/gitlab/doc/integration/cognito.md

 # Amazon Web Services Cognito

-To enable the AWS Cognito OAuth2 OmniAuth provider you must register your application with Cognito.
-It will generate a client id and secret key for you to use.
+To enable the AWS Cognito OAuth2 OmniAuth provider, you must register your application with Cognito, and generate a client id and secret key for you to use.
 This instruction contains minimum settings which allow to bring it to work.

 1. Sign in to the [AWS](https://console.aws.amazon.com/console/home).